Atlanta Electrocution Accident Lawyers

 Electrocution accidents are not rare events; they are the third-leading cause of death among construction workers.
 Employers are required to provide a safe workplace for their employees and independent contractors, and third parties who wire buildings or install electrical equipment are obligated to perform their jobs with skill and care.
 Workers who are injured on the job, or the families of those killed in electrocution accidents, need to receive adequate compensation from the proper source.
 In some cases, that source is Georgia workers’ compensation, but in other instances, a civil lawsuit is more appropriate.
 In those situations, the Atlanta construction accident attorneys at Shiver Hamilton Campbell can help.
 Our personal injury and wrongful death lawyers are experienced in identifying the parties responsible for an injury, taking them to court, and recovering significant compensation for workers and their families.

-If you or a loved one has been hurt in an Atlanta construction site electrocution accident, call Shiver Hamilton Campbell at 404-593-0020 to speak with a dedicated Atlanta personal injury and wrongful death attorney.
+If you or a loved one has been hurt in an Atlanta construction site electrocution accident, call Shiver Hamilton Campbell at 404-593-0020 to speak with a dedicated Atlanta electrocution accident lawyer.

 Electrocution Accidents Cause Serious Injury and Death